How to Pass the Police Test on Exam Day!January 25th, 2020

 Not sure how to pass the police test?
 It’s not enough to prepare weeks and months in advance of the exam, important though that is.
 For what is the point of those many stressful and tiresome days of study if you simply don’t perform when you need to?

 That’s why we need to talk about exam strategies to implement on the day of your police officer exam.

-Often an overlooked topic, many candidates take to the exam without a moment’s contemplation on what they intend to achieve and how they intend to achieve it.
+Often an overlooked topic, many candidates take to the police written exam without a moment’s contemplation on what they intend to achieve and how they intend to achieve it.
 To truly succeed in the exam, you need to perform better than your competitors.
 After all, there are limited places in the police academy.